-Enabled Select Enabled to enable port forwarding.
+Enabled For each application, select Enabled to activate port forwarding.

-You can customize entries for additional applications.
-For each entry, complete the following:
+For additional applications, complete the following fields:

 Application Name Enter the name you wish to give the application.
-Each name can be up to 12 characters.
+Each name can have up to 12 characters.

-External Port Enter the external port number used by the computer or Internet application.
+External Port Enter the external port number used by the server or Internet application.
 Check with the Internet application documentation for more information.

-Internal Port Enter the internal port number used by the computer or Internet application.
+Internal Port Enter the internal port number used by the server or Internet application.
 Check with the Internet application documentation for more information.

-Protocol Select the protocol(s) used for this application, TCP (Transmission Control Protocol), UDP (User Datagram Protocol), or Both.
+Protocol Select the protocol(s) used for this application, TCP, UDP, or Both.

-To IP Address Enter the IP address of the computer that should receive the requests.
-If you assigned a static IP address to the computer, then you can look up its static IP address; refer to "DHCP Reservation" on page 7.
+To IP Address For each application, enter the IP address of the computer that should receive the requests.
+If you assigned a static IP address to the computer, then you can look up its static IP address; refer to "DHCP Reservation" on page 4.

-Enabled Select Enabled to enable port forwarding.
+Enabled For each application, select Enabled to enable port forwarding.